apotheon/vortex/docs/language_reference.md

     ident_list ::= ident { ',' ident }
     expr_list  ::= expr  { ',' expr  }
     chunk      ::= { expr }
-    block      ::= '{' { expr } '}'
+    block      ::= '{' { expr } [ '->' (expr | ( '(' expr_list ')' )) ] '}'
     expr       ::= ';' | block
 A chunk is a sequence of expressions.
 A Vortex source file is a chunk.
 Chunks behave like anonymous functions.
 They can have local variables, they can have environments, they can return values.
 This is used by Vortex's module system.

 A block is a sequence of expressions enclosed in curly braces.
-A block itself is an expression, evaluating to the last expression executed in the block.
-It's executed when it's evaluated.
-Functions can make use of this.
-When used with functions, you can return a value from a block at some specific position using the `ret` keyword.
+A block itself is an expression.
+It's executed when it's evaluated, functions can make use of this.
+When used with functions, you can return a value from a block at some specific position using the `return` keyword.
+If the block is ended with a `->` followed by either one expression or a list of expressions in parenthesis, the block evaluates to that expression (or expressions) in expression form, in statement form it equals explicit `return`.

 A semicolon is an expression evaluating to nil.
 It can be used to separate statement-form expressions in blocks and chunks when required.